odoo/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/mo_costs.rst

 .. |BoMs| replace:: :abbr:`BoMs (Bills of Materials)`

 The ability to accurately calculate the cost of manufacturing a product is critical when determining product profitability.
-Odoo's *Manufacturing* app simplifies this calculation by automatically calculating the cost to complete each manufacturing order (MO), as well as the average production cost of a product, based on all completed |MOs|.
+Odoo's **Manufacturing** app simplifies this calculation by automatically calculating the cost to complete each manufacturing order (MO), as well as the average production cost of a product, based on all completed |MOs|.

 .. important::
-   Odoo's Manufacturing app distinguishes between the *manufacturing order cost* and the *real cost* of an |MO|.
+   Odoo's Manufacturing app distinguishes between the *MO cost* and the *real cost* of an |MO|.

    The |MO| cost represents how much it *should* cost to complete an |MO|, based on the configuration of the product's bill of materials (BoM).
 This takes into account the cost and